vertica/vertica-kubernetes/DEVELOPER.md

 The default deployment model will randomly pick between helm or OLM.
 You can control what deployment method to use by specifing `DEPLOY_WITH=helm` or `DEPLOY_WITH=olm`.

+When deploying with helm, you must also have cert-manager installed.
+When installing with olm, you need to have olm setup.
+There ase make targets to set both of those up.
 You can ensure cert-manager is installed, OLM is configured, helm charts are created and deploy the operator with the following command:

 ```
 make install-cert-manager setup-olm create-helm-charts deploy